CalvinKrist/DjangoScriptServer/MeetingNotes.md

 		-GET returns public RSA key

 DAVID STUFF TO DO:

 CPP application that launches, uses TokenAuthentication with server, checks to see if there's commands to be run, runs commands, returns command results, close
-	-find MAC address
+* find MAC address
-	-do asymetric encryption
+* do asymetric encryption
-	-run system commands and get results even if they crash -do REST requetss in CPP
+* run system commands and get results even if they crash
+* do REST requetss in CPP
+* store commands to disk so they can be sent to server if server unavailable